Warriner Leather Saddlery Harness

 About Katy Warriner

-All items are designed and made by myself Katy Warriner at my home studio based on the fringes of Dartmoor in West Devon.
+Every piece is designed and handcrafted by me, Katy Warriner, in my home workshop on the fringes of Dartmoor in West Devon.

 The Leather